 Best Sound (cost no object): Two rooms shined brighter than all others.
 The first, a ballroom graced with the Vandersteen System Nine and ARC electronics, produced effortlessly good sound.
 Its advantage stemmed from the top-flight components, an all-night room-tuning session, and Shane Buettner’s Intervention Records lacquers, which were the best source at the show.
 The second great room was smaller and featured the Kharma DB9 speakers driven by massive Viola electronics.
 I always seem to prefer the sound of Kharma’s less monumental speakers, and the DB9 proved no exception.
 The sound in this room, sourced from the fabulous Burmester belt-drive CD player, was exquisitely lifelike, with unbridled dynamics and realistic tonality.

-Best Sound (for the money): Andrew Jones’ new floorstanding Elac Adante speakers ($5k) paired with eminently affordable Audio Alchemy electronics produced astounding bass and the most natural imaging of the show.
+Best Sound (for the money): Andrew Jones’ new floorstanding Elac Adante speakers ($5k) paired with eminently affordable Elac Alchemy electronics produced astounding bass and the most natural imaging of the show.

 Most Significant Introduction: The A&K SP1000 may herald a new form factor for portable players—one that emphasizes screen size and convenience over sheer portability.